maros/Zway-Season/README.md

 # Zway-Season

 Creates a virtual device that stores and sets the current season.
-The device can be used by other modules to determine the current season
+The device can be used by other modules to determine the current season.

 # Configuration